 1/4 tsp. fennel seeds

-cilantro or parsley, as desired
+cilantro or parsley, to top

-- Meanwhile, in a small fry pan, heat the coconut oil over medium heat and add the cumin, coriander, and fennel seeds.
+- Meanwhile, in a small fry pan, heat the ghee or coconut oil over medium heat and add the cumin, coriander, and fennel seeds.
 Cook just until they begin to turn golden and smell fragrant, about 2-3 minutes.
 Remove from the heat and pour them into the kitchari.

 Grounding Masala Spice Blend, adapted from What to Eat for How you Feel